List of Hocus Pocus characters: Sarah Sanderson

 Sarah makes an appearance in the video game Disney Emoji Blitz.
 She is a playable character who has the ability to lure in emojis with her siren song.
 She and her sisters, Winifred and Mary, are currently the only playable Hocus Pocus characters.

-Sarah, alongside her sisters Winifred and Mary, appears in Disney Heroes: Battle Mode, originally for special events during the 2021 Halloween season.
-In the game, Sarah has Billy as her backup and her abilities are magic-purple sparks from her left hand, using her siren-like voice, and directing Billy Butcherson to scare enemies.
-When Sarah is defeated in the game, she will spark purple and blast away, alongside Billy who lost his head upon Sarah's defeat.
+Sarah, alongside Billy, appears as a playable character in Disney Heroes: Battle Mode; she was originally introduced to the game during the 2021 Halloween season.

 Sarah and her sisters began appearing in a special Halloween-themed Castle Show at Disney's Magic Kingdom in 2015 as a part of Mickey's Not-So-Scary Halloween Party entitled the Hocus Pocus Villain Spectacular.
 Sarah kicks off the festivities by sending out the call to the dancers for assistance by singing "Come Little Children".
 She and her sisters also get help from fellow Disney villains to make their potion but like in the movie, she is flirtatious towards the male cast, especially when she interacts with Dr. Facilier.
 After completing their potion, she and Mary back up Winifred as she sings "I Put a Spell on You" and dances with various villains.